julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

 **Modern ritual:** Dip your finger into honey on Midwinter’s Eve and draw a small circle over your heart.
 Whisper: “I carry the summer in my chest.”

-See also: **[Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood)** for dream-enhancing herbs often combined with kitchen magic.

 ---

 ## Poppy Seeds: Counting the Unseen